alan-turing-institute/scivision/docs/scip/0003-roadmap.md

-This document summarises the main priorities of the Scivision team based at the Alan Turing Institute, for the current phase of the project supporting Scivision development, that started in January 2023.
+This document summarises the main priorities of the Scivision team based at the Alan Turing Institute, for the current phase of the project supporting Scivision development, that started in August 2024.

-Scivision originated at the Alan Turing Institute, and development is actively hosted there, but the project welcomes participation from anyone in the wider community.
+Scivision originated at the Alan Turing Institute, and development is hosted there, but the project welcomes participation from anyone in the wider community.
 Any contributions related to Scivision's mission are gladly received, whether or not they relate to the items noted below.

-This roadmap is to be understood as listing areas that are likely to receive attention from the Turing team, and is provided in order to help users and contributors understand the direction of the project, given the Turing team's stake in it.
+As of August 2024, Scivision is not currently being actively developed by a team at the Turing.
+However, this roadmap is to be understood as listing areas that are would benefit from receiving attention, and is provided in order to help users and contributors understand the suggested direction of the project.

 Importantly, the roadmap doesn't commit anyone to any particular deliverables, there aren't specific dates associated with the items